 Method

-- In a large mixing bowl, combine ground turkey, sesame oil, dry bread crumbs, ground ginger, beaten eggs, and minced garlic.
-Mix thoroughly until well blended.
+- In a large mixing bowl, combine ground turkey, sesame oil, breadcrumbs, ground ginger, eggs, and minced garlic, mixing until even.

-- Shape the turkey mixture into 1.5-inch balls and place them on the prepared baking sheet.
+- Shape the mixture into 1.5-inch meatballs and place them on the prepared baking sheet.

-- Serve meatballs over jasmine rice or noodles, garnishing with sesame seeds and chopped green onions.
+- Serve the meatballs over rice or noodles, garnished with sesame seeds and green onions if desired.